erwinfeser/django-usso/README.md

     'usso.authentication.UssoModelBackend',
 ]
 ```
 3. Modify your `DATABASES` dictionary by adding a new connection for users.
 It has to be a connection to another django project database.
 We will use it as source of users and groups!
+For instance:
 ```
 DATABASES = {
     'default': {